browserengineering/book/book/visual-effects.md

 11-5 *Touch input*.
 Many desktop (and all mobile, of course) screens these days support touch and multitouch input.
 And SDL has [APIs][sdl-touch] to support it.
-Implement a touch-input variant of `click`.^[You might want to go back and look at a go-further block in [Chapter 7](chrome.md) for some hints about good ways to implement touch input.]
+Implement a touch-input variant of `click`.^[You might want to go back and look at the "Go Further" block in [Chapter 7](chrome.md) for some hints about good ways to implement touch input.]

 [sdl-touch]: https://wiki.libsdl.org/SDL2/SDL_MultiGestureEvent